matloff/revisit/README.md

 > — more than 1,000 people — ticked "More robust experimental design"
 > "better statistics"...

+The package is, made available as open source, is **aimed to help remedy such problems with data handling and statistics.**

 ### The **revisit** package

-The package is, made available as open source, is aimed to help remedy such problems with data/statistics.
-In one sense, it might be termed a *statistical audit*, allowing users to check the statistical analyses of the original authors of a study, but it really is much more.
-In our referring to "users" below, keep in mind that this could mean various kinds of people, such as:
+In one sense, the package might be said to enable a *statistical audit*, allowing users to check the statistical analyses of the original authors of a study, but it really is much more.
+In our referring to "users" below, keep in mind that this could mean various kinds of people, such
+as:

-* The various authors of the study, during the period when the study is being conducted.
+* **The various authors of the study,** during the period when the study is being conducted.
 The package will facilitate collaboration among the authors at that time.

-* Reviewers of a manuscript on the study, presented for possible publication.
+* **Reviewers of a manuscript on the study**, presented for possible publication.
 The package will facilitate the reviewers' checking of the statistical analyses in the paper, not only verifying the steps but, even more importantly, allowing the reviewer to explore alternative analyses.

-* Other scientists, who are reading a published paper on the study.
-The package will facilitate these scientists also trying various alternative analyses.
+* **Other scientists,** who are reading a published paper on the study.
+The package will facilitate these scientists also in exploring various alternative analyses.

 The package has two main aspects: